Student Computer Policies

 - Attach a DHCP server to the Union College network

-- Enable wireless access points including access points imbedded on other devices such as printers or routers
+- Enable a wireless access point including access points imbedded on other devices such as printers and routers

 - Modify or configure any Union College computer or network hardware/software

 - Use language or engage in conduct inconsistent with Union College policies and standards